Abdullah-Elafifi/Optimizing-Adsorption-with-Ficus-Nitida-Charcoal/README.md

 ![PipeLine](https://github.com/Abdullah-Elafifi/Optimizing-Adsorption-with-Ficus-Nitida-Charcoal/assets/60512049/d5c82a96-ea33-4608-9af5-d06982f6b125)
-A comprehensive overview of the proposed pipeline, explaining the different stages of analyzing the inputs, classifying, finding the relation, and predicting the adsorption capacity of Ficus Nitida.
+A comprehensive overview of the proposed pipeline, explaining the different stages of analyzing the inputs, classifying, finding the relation and predicting the adsorption capacity of Ficus Nitida.